itsme-sunil/debuggingDemo/README.md

 # Debugging demo with 'this' & function-binding

-Short exercise to that tests how the 'this' operator behaves in the global context and when unbounded/bound to an object or function.
+Short exercise to test how the 'this' operator behaves in the global context and when unbounded/bound to an object or function.

 ## Getting Started